Optimal Thinning of MCMC Output: Methods

 \subsection{Kernel Stein Discrepancy}

 To construct a criterion for the selection of states from the MCMC output we require a notion of optimal approximation for probability distributions.
-To this end, recall that an \textit{integral probability metric} (IPM) \citep{Muller1997}, based on a set $\mathcal{F}$ of measure-determining functions on $\mathbb{R}^d$, is defined as
+To this end, recall that an \textit{integral probability metric} (IPM) \citep{Muller1997}, based on a set $\mathcal{F}$ of measure-determining functions on a measurable space $\mathcal{X}$, is defined as

+The fact that $\mathcal{F}$ is measure-determining means that $D_{\mathcal{F}}(P,Q) = 0$ if and only if $P=Q$ is satisfied.
+Standard choices for $\mathcal{F}$, e.g. that recover Wasserstein distance as the IPM, cannot be used in the Bayesian context due to the need to compute integrals with respect to $P$ in \eqref{eq:IPMs}.